Talking Tom & Friends: Talking Tom & Friends: World

-Web series
+Animated series

 Talking Friends

 Talking Friends was the first animated web series of the Talking Tom and Friends franchise.
 It was produced by Disney Interactive Studios, and ran on YouTube from June 8 to August 31, 2012, for 10 episodes.

-Talking Tom and Friends
+Talking Tom & Friends

-Outfit7 Limited launched an animated series called Talking Tom and Friends in December 2014, later renamed Talking Tom & Friends, based on the antics of Talking Tom and his friends.
-The show's first 3 seasons were produced by the Austrian animation studio ARX Anima, while the Spanish animation studio People Moving Pixels produced season 4 and season 5.
+Outfit7 launched an animated series called Talking Tom and Friends in December 2014, later renamed Talking Tom & Friends, based on the antics of Talking Tom and his friends.
+The show's first 3 seasons were produced by the Austrian animation studio ARX Anima, while the Spanish animation studio People Moving Pixels produced seasons 4 and 5.